-On our way back to Reykjavik we will also pay a visit to Seljalandsfoss.
-The waterfall lays underneath the well known Eyfjallajokull, the volcano that erupted in 2010.
+Our last stop will be the ever-popular Seljalandsfoss waterfall.
+The waterfall lays underneath the well-known Eyfjallajokull, the volcano that erupted in 2010.
 If conditions allow, we take a walk behind the waterfall’s curtain before paying a visit to its nearby cousin Gljúfrabúi, found hidden from view in the mountainside.

 Gljúfrabúi (or Canyon Dweller) is a beautiful waterfall located at Hamragarðar in South Iceland, close to its better-known counterpart, Seljalandsfoss waterfall.
 It is one of the hidden gems of the South Coast, and thus an excellent spot for photographers and those seeking to admire nature in peace.